mapr-emea/objectpools/README.md

 'hosts' : Ansible inventory file (required) 'launch_ec2_nodes.yml': Playbook
  COUNT : Param in the Playbook.
 Specify the number of EC2 nodes required for the MapR Cluster NAME  : Param in the Playbook.
 Tag for your resources.

+##### Deleting your nodes

+After you are done with your testing, you need to delete them via your AWS Console.

+NOTE: There is a bug in the AMI, the 2nd data disk (EBS Volume) was not set to terminate automatically.
+After deleting your instances in the EC2 Console UI, go to EC2 Console -> Volumes and delete the Volumes that are tagged as "Available" (it means they are not connected to any instance).